Skip to main content

 Implications of a granted project release:

-• Lock for employees: As soon as a time has the status Released, the employee can no longer change it themselves.
+• Lock for employees: As soon as a time has the status released, the employee can no longer change it themselves.
 Administrators and department managers can still edit it if necessary

 • Prerequisite for invoicing: With the active add-on module Invoicing only released times enter the invoicing run — times without release are ignored during invoice creation